JuanCantu1/JuanCantu1/README.md

 ## 📚 Experience Highlights

+**🧪 Teaching Assistant @ UTRGV** *(2025)*
+Managed 3 weekly lab sessions on analog & digital circuits, instrumentation, and measurement.
+Provided hands-on troubleshooting that reduced lab completion times by nearly 50%.

-**🧪 Research Assistant @ UTRGV** *(2025–Present)*
+**🧪 Research Assistant @ UTRGV** *(2025)*
-Developing fast, scalable federated Gaussian process models (F-IGP) with 1K+ update cycles, achieving strong accuracy and runtime gains in decentralized multi-agent simulations.
+Developed Federated Incremental Gaussian Process (F-IGP) algorithms with 1K+ update cycles.
+Simulated 18.5K+ samples across multi-agent networks, achieving a 72% reduction in NLL and 48% drop in MSE.

 **🧬 Undergraduate Researcher @ UTRGV** *(2024)*
-Built a real-time facial recognition system using a custom CNN to measure attentiveness in classrooms (90%+ accuracy).
+Led a 4-person team to build a real-time facial recognition system for classroom attentiveness using a custom CNN.
+Processed 4K+ labeled samples, reaching >90% accuracy, and presented results to 200+ K-12 students.

-**🚗 CREST MECIS Fellow** *(2023)*
+**🚗 NSF REU** *(2023)*
-Developed ML models to reduce autonomous vehicle conflict zones by 50%, focusing on real-time decision-making.
+Collaborated with researchers in a 10-week program focused on autonomous vehicle safety.
+Supported ML-based decision-making research aimed at reducing conflict zones by 50%.

 ---